ROTC at Stevens

-For additional information about the Air Force ROTC program, contact the Department of Aerospace Studies at NJIT, telephone: (973) 596-3626, email: [email protected]
+For additional information about the Air Force ROTC program, contact the Department of Aerospace Studies at NJIT, by telephone: (973) 596-3626, or email: [email protected].

 Seton Hall has a long tradition of association with the ROTC program.
 ROTC is a college course in leadership training that is open to all students.
 ROTC prepares students for success in life by training them to be leaders in their chosen field, whatever that may be.
 For those students who so chose, ROTC can lead to a commission as an officer in the U.S. Army.
 Army officers are the upper management of the Army.
 They work in a wide variety of fields on Army bases around the country and throughout the world.
 Officers can serve their country full-time on active duty or part-time as a citizen-soldier in the Army Reserve or National Guard.